 Is farro gluten free?

-The direct answer is no. Farro is a type of wheat, and therefore it does contain gluten.
+No, farro is not gluten free.
+Farro is a type of wheat, and therefore it does contain gluten.

 Gluten is what gives bread its chewy texture and helps it to rise when baking.
 For people with celiac disease, this protein can cause serious health problems.